imchocomint/Hyprbian/README.md

 as well as their libraries (except the last one).
 Some should be on GNU Guix (although I recommend against this method).
 Pacstall have all of these, but you should not expect this too much.
 Safest way is to build their binaries, then find a way to copy the files manually.

-Alternatively you can use a Debian source that have all of these softwares and libraries prepackaged.
-PikaOS' repository is a good choice.
+~~Alternatively you can use a Debian source that have all of these softwares and libraries prepackaged.
+PikaOS' repository is a good choice.~~

+Now you have another option to install the required libraries.
+Head to Releases and download the .deb files.
+Install the files, then compile the dependencies yourself (except the last one since it's bundled in the deb files).

-You also need tomlplusplus and its development libraries.
+You also need tomlplusplus and its development libraries (available on apt).
 This is hidden from the official documentations.

 If you're on APT, use this to install libraries: ` sudo apt install lib<softwarename>-deb `.
 Replace <softwarename> with what you need.